Isn’t Physical Therapy the same as Chiropractic?

 “Physical Therapists are also Doctors”

 Physical therapists, like their chiropractic colleagues, have expanded their education to include similar educational programs.
 They recently included the addition of an academic doctoral degree.
 They have traditionally worked in hospitals and, by history, the military.
 Private physical therapy practice, including home physical therapy practice, has expanded greatly in the last 30 years.
-Physical therapists also work in the professional sports and university settings.
+Physical therapists also work in professional sports and university settings.

 So the bottom line is that chiropractors have a more expansive diagnostic education.
 In contrast, physical therapists have an intervention or therapeutic-based education.
 While chiropractors can provide services such as rehabilitative exercise and modality treatments, their main form of treatment remains the manipulation.
 Physical therapists may provide manual therapy-like techniques to their patients.
 However, therapeutic exercise modalities and activity modification remain the foundation of physical therapy practice.